vishady721/hacknow/README.md

 # hack:now submission
 ## Instructions:
 Download app-release.apk in order to download our android app!
 Berk_matching.py contains the algorithm for matching volunteers and seniors based on responses, and emailgenerator.py contains the script to send out automated emails.
-Additionally, database.csv contains the spreadsheet we ran the algorithm on containing test data, along with the resulting matches.
+Additionally, database.xlsx contains the spreadsheet we ran the algorithm on containing test data, along with the resulting matches.

 ## Just a Google Form?